dposlt/rebootTomcat/README.md

 Reboot tomcat is simply scrip for kill runnig Tomcat Java process

+Program is better copy to user, witch has access to tomcat folders

 Run
     ./rtomcat.py -su {change to tomcat or another user, witch has access to tomcat folders}